bucs110fall2024/final-project-zen-garden/README.md

 ## Project Description

-My project will be a simple game in which a player starts with a certain amount of money and bets against a dealer bot playing blackjack from a randomized deck.
-If the player wins, he will receive a reward equal to his bet, if he wins with a blackjack he will reveve a reward 1.5x of his bet, if he matches the dealers total he will get his bet back, and if he loses he will lose his bet.
+My project will be a simple game of a tic tac toe against a randomized bot.
+Once the game is over, the winner will be displayed on screen and the game will end

 ***